Agoric/agoric-sdk/packages/marshal/README.md

 presences and promises, because it serializes to a `CapData` structure containing both a `body` string and a `slots` array.
-Marshal's `stringify` function serializes only to a string, and so will not accept any presences of promises.
+Marshal's `stringify` function serializes only to a string, and so will not accept any presences or promises.
 If any are found in the input, this `stringify` will throw an error.
 The `OnlyData` type exported by this marshal represents that restriction.